slott56/building-skills-oo-design-book/source/craps/details.rst

 Right betting involves odds that provide a large reward for a small wager.
-The odds on a Pass Line bet for the number 4 are :math:`2:1`: they player can win double the bet if the point is made.
+The odds on a Pass Line bet for the number 4 are :math:`2:1`: the player can win double the bet if the point is made.
 The bet is to put 10 at risk to make 20.

 Wrong betting involves odds that provide a small reward for a